Seinäjoki: Languages

+At least 30 different languages are spoken in Seinäjoki.
+The most common foreign languages are Ukrainian (0.8%), Russian (0.5%), English (0.4%), Arabic (0.3%) and Sinhala (0.3%).

+Immigration

+As of 2024, there were 3,651 persons with a foreign background living in Seinäjoki, or 6% of the population.
+The number of residents who were born abroad was 3,738, or 6% of the population.
+The number of persons with foreign citizenship living in Seinäjoki was 2,714.
+Most foreign-born citizens came from Ukraine, the former Soviet Union, Sweden and Sri Lanka.

+The relative share of immigrants in Seinäjoki's population is below to the national average.
+However, the city's new residents are increasingly of foreign origin.
+This will increase the proportion of foreign residents in the coming years.

+Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 76.7% of the population of Seinäjoki.
+Other religious groups accounted for 2.1% of the population.
+21.2% of the population had no religious affiliation.

 Economy

 Nordic Regional Airlines has its financial office in Seinäjoki.
 Its predecessor, Finncomm Airlines, had its head office on the grounds of Seinäjoki Airport in nearby Ilmajoki.

 In terms of market area, Seinäjoki is the sixth largest city in the country.
 Also Seinäjoki has a nationally and internationally significant food production and R&D industry.
 Headquartered in Seinäjoki food company Atria Corporation's net sales in 2009 were EUR 1316 million and it employed an average of 6,214 persons in several countries.
 According to a study published by the Economic Survey at the end of 2018, Seinäjoki has the best image among corporate leaders among the 36 largest Finnish cities and municipalities.
 The survey had asked the CEOs and CFOs of companies operating in the area about the municipality's affairs.

 Seinäjoki also is well known for having a large number of SME's and a big number of shops for its size.
 One of the most important shopping places in Seinäjoki is the Torikeskus shopping mall in the city center.